Healthcare Data Security —The DOs and DONTs

 Form a multidisciplinary information security advisory team consisting of representation from the following areas: physicians, nursing, legal, privacy, HR, supply chain, medical records, internal audit, IT management and compliance.

 Data protection is an organizational responsibility – and not limited to IT.
 The dos and don’ts in this blog can assist providers in protecting sensitive patient data.
-Contact Secure-24 professionals to help you plan or execute your data or information security program.
+Our solutions are secure by design, contact our security professionals to help you plan or execute your data or information security program.
 Click here for information about our Advanced Healthcare solutions.